 - A statement that there are no perceived risks associated with participation with this research project.

-- Statement indicating the research has been reviewed by the The College of William & Mary StudentIRB on (date), determined to be "Exempt," and expires on (date).
+- A statement indicating the research has been reviewed by William & Mary Student IRB on (date), is determined to be "Exempt," and will expire on (date).

 - A statement that subject may report dissatisfactions with any aspect of this study to Dr. Jennifer Stevens, Chair of the Protection of Human Subjects Committee, by telephone (757-221-3862) or email (firstname.lastname@example.org)